ONSdigital/rm-survey-service/API.md

 ```

 An `HTTP 404 Not Found` status code is returned if the survey with the specified ID could not be found.

+An `HTTP 409 Conflict` status code is returned if a classifier type selector already exists for any of the names in the payload.